Inside: Identifying the early signs of labor

 So in a mad dash we had to do more prep work to get the house ready.
 I’m glad I had that extra time to put some more of the house together though, because sure enough I had my baby the next day and the guests started pouring in!

-What’s also interesting is even if you have gone through labor before, labor doesn’t always start the same way.
+What’s also interesting is even if you’ve gone through labor before, labor doesn’t always start the same way.

 Had I not known these early signs, I probably wouldn’t have had time to do that!

-I’m sure you’re anxious to know when you’ll be able to meet your new little squishy baby so let’s dive into some signs of impending labor!
+I’m sure you’re anxious to know when you’ll be able to meet your new little squishy baby so let’s dive into some signs labor is coming soon!

 1.)
 Dilation and effacement